The 8 Best Telematics Companies in 2025

 Where RAM falters a little is its optimization features.
 Unlike Samsara and Verizon, it doesn’t offer automatic route optimization, which could significantly reduce fleet expenses by suggesting the shortest journey for your drivers.

-What’s more, if you do want your drivers to take the most optimal route, you’ll have to put time aside to manually plan it out, which you wouldn’t with RAM’s rivals.
+What’s more, if you do want your drivers to take the most efficient route, you’ll have to put time aside to manually plan it out, which you wouldn’t with RAM’s rivals.

 The company also doesn’t provide vehicle diagnostics or track fleet maintenance records, which are crucial when it comes to maintaining your vehicles and reducing downtime.